 If your notebook computer battery does not power the notebook or will not hold a charge, troubleshoot the battery to see if it needs to be replaced.
 If the battery indicator LED, located near the power icon, either does not glow or always blinks, there is a battery problem.
 Your computer might operate correctly when it is connected to the power adapter, but not when using battery power.

 NOTE:The maximum capacity of the battery decreases over time and with use.
 Loss of battery capacity varies depending on the product configuration and usage, including but not limited to: product model, applications running, power management settings, and product features.
 The battery warranty does not cover natural deterioration of battery capacity.
 Your battery is warranted from defects in materials or workmanship resulting in failure.
-When contacting HP Service and Support, you might be required to run an HP diagnostic test to determine if your battery is covered under the warranty.
+When contacting HP Customer Support, you might be required to run an HP diagnostic test to determine if your battery is covered under the warranty.

 Troubleshooting the notebook power supply

 Before troubleshooting the notebook battery, make sure the power supply is functioning properly.
 To check the AC adapter and power source, follow these steps:

 - Plug the AC adapter into a functioning wall outlet (not a power strip, surge protector, or secondary power source), then make sure the notebook is receiving power from the power source by checking the following: